-National WWII Memorial
+Honour the brave at the National WWII Memorial

 The National WWII Memorial, just over from the Vietnam Veterans Memorial, honors the 16 million who served in the armed forces of the U.S. during World War II, the more than 400,000 who died, and the millions who supported the war effort from home.

 - The memorial includes a curved Freedom Wall adorned with a field of 4,000 golden stars.
 Each of those stars stands for 100 American military deaths in the war.